TOP

 BOARD SERVICE

-Gara chairs the board of The New Press, the public interest publishing company.
-From 2012-21, he chaired the Board of StoryCorps, the national oral history organization, and still serves as a member.
-He also serves on the boards of the Leadership Conference on Civil and Human Rights, the Fund for Global Human Rights, and the Open Society Policy Center.
-He is a member of the Poverty and Environment Advisory Committee for the JPB Foundation, the Advisory Board of Roosevelt House at Hunter College, and the Council on Foreign Relations, and serves on advisory committees of PEN American Center and the Center for Popular Democracy.
+LaMarche chairs the board of The New Press, the non-profit public interest publishing company.
+From 2012-21, he chaired the Board of StoryCorps, the national oral history organization, where he is now an Emeritus Board member.
+He is Vice-Chair of the Fund for Global Human Rights, and also serves on the boards of the Leadership Conference on Civil and Human Rights and the Open Society Policy Center.
+He is co-chair of the Advisory Committee for the JPB Foundation, a Trustee of the Westerly Library and Wilcox Park, and a member of the Archives Committee at The Century Association and the Council on Foreign Relations.
+He also serves on advisory committees of The Moynihan Center at the Colin Powell School of CCNY, The Gloria Steinem Equality Fund, The Center for Justice at Columbia University, the International Budget Partnership and the Center for Popular Democracy.
 He was previously on the national board and executive committee of the ACLU, Vice-Chair of the National Committee for Responsive Philanthropy, and a board member of OutRights (formerly the International Gay and Lesbian Human Rights Commission), the Ms. Foundation for Women, PEN American Center, the Roosevelt Institute, The David Rockefeller Fund, Scholars at Risk and the National Council on Crime and Delinquency, among other groups.

 HONORS AND AWARDS